Contraz/demosys-py/docs/source/performance.rst

 ..
 Note::

-    How important performance is will of course depends on the project.
+    How important performance is will of course depend on the project.
     Visualization for a scientific application doing some heavy calculations would probably not need to run at 60 fps.
     It's also not illegal to not care about performance and just have fun.